6:30pm-7:15pm - Open (Obedience)

 Our competition level obedience classes will help your dog become ring ready for any level of competition.
 Although these classes are geared to American Kennel Club (AKC) obedience trials, many people who don't compete with their dog enjoy taking these classes to develop increased control and a stronger bond with their dog

-The Fall Session Obedience & Rally Classes start the week of Sep 7, 2020.
+The Winter 2021 Session Obedience & Rally Classes start the week of Jan 4, 2021.

 Advance registration is required.
 Classes are Tue & Thur evenings and Wed mornings.
 You must mail or email your new registration form to the class coordinator by Dec 15, 2020.
 Previous forms are not valid.
 No phone calls or texts, please!

 This is the foundation class for the competitive obedience and rally classes.
 Focus is on prompt attentive and technically correct responses to the obedience commands needed for the beginning competition dog and handler.
 The figure eight is introduced along with correct heeling, sit for exam solid sit/down stays and recalls.